sf666/nextcp2/README.md

 ### build artifact

+Build artifacts are located in the maven `target` directories.

+- The runnable application jar is build in the module `backend/nextcp2-assembly/target`
+- Device Driver are build in the modules below `backend/nextcp2-device-driver`

-#### Main application
+#### main application

 After a successfull build, the main application build artifact will be located here `backend/nextcp2-assembly/target`

 #### McIntosch device driver

-This device driver controls/receives (bi-directional) a McIntosch device connected to a RS232/TCP-IP transceiver.
+This device driver controls (bi-directional) a McIntosch device connected to a RS232/TCP-IP transceiver.

 Current implemented features: